-Nikole Hannah-Jones is the Knight Chair of Race and Investigative Journalism at the University of North Carolina at Chapel Hill.
+Nikole Hannah-Jones is the inaugural Knight Chair of Race and Reporting at Howard University in Washington D.C.

 Hannah-Jones is best known as one of the primary authors of The 1619 Project.
 Published in July of 2019 by The New York Times Magazine, The 1619 Project is a series of reports and essays that purport to document the origins of and lingering effects of racism in America.
 The stated intent for the project is to establish 1619–the first year that slaves were brought to the British Colonies in America–as the true founding of the United States, rather than 1776.
 The project’s central thesis alleges that slavery and racism are the basis out of which the United States was created.
 Hannah-Jones was awarded The Pulitzer Prize for her work on the project.
 Since its publication, The 1619 Project and its authors have faced a myriad of problems, including accusations of controversial hiring tactics, false claims, and shoddy research.

 Hannah-Jones elicited controversy for the publication and retraction of false information in her articles and unearthed racially incendiary remarks.

 - Shortly after the publication of the report, Hannah-Jones admitted that hiring almost exclusively black staff was a “non-negotiable” aspect when beginning to work on the 1619 issue of The New York Times Magazine.

 - One of Hannah-Jones’ central claims—“that one of the primary reasons the colonists decided to declare their independence from Britain was because they wanted to protect the institution of slavery”—was retracted by the paper in early 2020.

 - In January 2020, numerous historians, scholars, and commentators—both conservatives and socialists— as cited by The Atlantic, criticized The New York Times and The 1619 Project for publishing false information about American history and slavery.